gammapy/gamma-cat/README.md

   automatic way from `input`.
 It's as-homogeneous and complete data as possible and what you should access for information lookup.
 * `docs` is a webpage that displays part of the information in the repo (see link above).
-Specifially, there's a search field to find a given source and then from the source detail view there's links to the corresponding files in the `input` folder so that submitting corrections and additions is easy.
+Specifically, there's a search field to find a given source and then from the source detail view there's links to the corresponding files in the `input` folder so that submitting corrections and additions is easy.
+  This is intentionally very minimal, for a better experience to view the catalog online, go to http://gamma-sky.net/cat/tev (not yet, coming soon).
 * `seed` contains seed catalogs of TeV source info other people have collected previously.
 It was used to originally populate `input` using the `import_seed.py` script (see details below).